 Where is the item I requested by interlibrary loan?

 The time needed to fill an interlibrary loan request will vary, depending on how widely available the item is and where the lending library is located.
 In general, interlibrary loan requests are filled within 2 days to 2 weeks.
 Some rare items may not be available to borrow but the Department of the Interior Library will notify you if this is the case.
 To check on the status of an interlibrary loan request, please contact the BLM Library by email at email@example.com.

 I need to renew my interlibrary loan.
 Who do I contact?

 Contact the BLM Library to request a renewal of an interlibrary loan.
 The length of an interlibrary loan is set by the lending library and renewals are granted at their discretion.
 To assist us in remaining in good standing with other libraries, please request loan extensions with enough time to return the item by the due date if a renewal is not granted.

 I need help locating a publication or document.
 What should I do?

 Send us the citation by email at firstname.lastname@example.org.
 If you do not have a full citation, please include as much relevant information as possible.
 For directives, it helps us to know the date (even just the year), as well as issuing office and title or topic.
 On all requests, please include your name, phone, and mailing address in case we need to submit an interlibrary loan request on your behalf.

 Can the library help me with a literature search?

 Yes, your BLM librarians are available to assist with a literature search.
-In addition to being excellent researchers, the library staff has field experience in the areas of botany, forestry, wildlife, fire/fuels, aviation and a combined experience of over 15 years with the BLM.
-We will happily assist you with your research; learn more on our services page or contact us by email at firstname.lastname@example.org.
+We are happy to assist you with your research; learn more on our services page or contact us by email at email@example.com.